mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/resources/index.md

 `dcos marathon app add https://raw.githubusercontent.com/joerg84/dcos-101/master/oomApp/oomApp.json`

 ### Symptom
 After deploying the sample app, check the Marathon log to see if it includes Out of Memory errors.
-(Because the kernel is killing the app, the errors are not always visible to DC/OS.)
+Because the kernel is killing the app, the errors are not always visible to DC/OS.
+To see the problem in this case, you need to determine the Mesos ID for the out-of-memory application task and view the kernel log file on the computer where that task runs.

-1. Open a terminal and secure shell (SSH) session on an agent where the app run by running a command similar to the following:
+1. Open a terminal and secure shell (SSH) session on an agent where the Out of Memory app runs by running a command similar to the following:

     ```bash
-    dcos node ssh --master-proxy --mesos-id=$(dcos task oom-app --json | jq -r '.[] | .slave_id')`
+    dcos node ssh --master-proxy --mesos-id=99f56b43-c1a7-4858-be19-5fec03fc88de-S1
     ```

 1. Check the kernel log by running the following command:

     ```bash
-    journalctl -f _TRANSPORT=kernel`
+    journalctl -f _TRANSPORT=kernel
     ```

     The log file should include a message similar to the following: